openshift/training/beta-4-setup.md

         file: /etc/openshift/openshift-passwd
         kind: HTPasswdPasswordIdentityProvider

-More information on these configuration settings can be found here:
+More information on these configuration settings (and other identity providers) can be found here:

     http://docs.openshift.org/latest/admin_guide/configuring_authentication.html#HTPasswdPasswordIdentityProvider

-Restart `openshift-master`:

-    systemctl restart openshift-master

 ### A Project for Everything
 V3 has a concept of "projects" to contain a number of different resources: